 Each product is designed to bring different effects and finishes.
 The key is to choose the right one for the desired result.
 Gels, pastes, and mediums give a lot of flexibility and creative freedom than acrylic paints.
-For example, add a gel or medium in the paint to change the consistency and then apply it as a texture layer.
+For instance, by adding a gel or medium to the paint, the consistency can be changed to create a textured layer.

 What is a gel?

 A gel is a binder without a color pigment.
 This binder is also present in acrylic paints.
 It has a thick consistency, so the brushstrokes retain the shape.
 These gels are available in different viscosity like heavy body, regular and soft body.

 They are opaque in their original form.
 Once you mix a gel with paint, they become transparent and take the color of the paint.
 This is a great advantage of using a gel as an extension of paint.

 Instead of using paints for heavy texture work, create texture using a gel and paint on it.
 In this way, you can save a lot on expensive paint and add texture effects.

 As the name suggests, its super heavy body will increase the volume and thickness.
 Such high viscosity gel is used to create heavy texture as it can hold peaks and shapes.
 When added to paint, it increases the transparency and depth of color.
 Due to its nature, it can also be used as collaging glue.

 If you take a tub of gel, you will see it has the consistency of buttercream.
 If you scoop out a lump with a palette knife, the gel holds its shape.
 It will not drip or droop but stays.
 They are incredibly versatile.
 You can create grooves and peaks with a palette knife or brush strokes with a coarse-haired brush.